Co-occurring conditions and autism

-Nearly three-quarters of children with autism spectrum disorder (ASD) also have another medical or psychiatric condition.
-This is called ‘comorbidity’, and the conditions are often called ‘comorbid’ conditions.
+Nearly three-quarters of autistic children also have another medical or psychiatric condition.
+These are called ‘co-occurring conditions’.

-Comorbid conditions can appear at any time during a child’s development.
+Co-occurring conditions can appear at any time during a child’s development.
 Some might not appear until later in adolescence or adulthood.
-Sometimes these comorbid conditions have symptoms that affect how well ASD therapies and interventions work.
-So it’s important to identify the conditions and treat them separately.
+Sometimes these conditions have symptoms that affect how well autism therapies and supports work.
+So it’s important to identify and diagnose the conditions and treat them separately.

-Here are some of the common comorbid conditions that might be diagnosed in children with ASD.
+Here are some of the common co-occurring conditions that might be diagnosed in autistic children.

 People with anxiety have a range of symptoms including tension, restlessness, hyperactivity, worry and fear.
-For children with autism spectrum disorder (ASD), anxiety might show up as stimming more often, asking questions over and over again, hurting themselves, or having trouble getting to sleep.
+For autistic children, anxiety might show up as stimming more often, asking questions over and over again, hurting themselves, or having trouble getting to sleep.

-Anxiety is common among children with ASD.
-About 40-60% of children with ASD also have anxiety.
+Anxiety is common in autistic children.
+About 40-60% of autistic children also have anxiety.

 Social anxiety is one of the most common anxiety disorders.
-Social anxiety probably happens because people with ASD often have social difficulties that can make them feel stressed and anxious.
+Social anxiety probably happens because autistic people often have social difficulties that can make them feel stressed and anxious.

 How is anxiety treated?

-Medication, behaviour therapy, cognitive behaviour therapy and relaxation techniques can all be used to treat anxiety.
+Behaviour therapy, cognitive behaviour therapy and relaxation techniques can all be used to treat anxiety.
+Sometimes children might need medication too.

 Find out more